 Money-Saving Challenges are a great way to motivate you to save your money.
 It makes saving money fun and makes your goal easier to attain.
 A money challenge is an excellent way to build your emergency fund when you don’t have any savings.

-10 money-savings challenges to try today
+11 Money-savings challenges to try today

 Having extra money can relieve stress and help you achieve your financial goals.
 By participating in a money-savings challenge right away, you can start building a new successful habit and get that savings account built up fast.
+You could even open up a dedicated savings club account just for your challenges.

 When picking a savings challenge, be sure to pick one that lines with your goals and that you will be able to stick with.
 It needs to be a realistic goal to set you up for success and prevent you from getting discouraged and quitting.